Summary of the Lawsuit

 In addition, the lawsuit alleges that the church plan exemption, as claimed by Dignity, is a violation of the Establishment Clause of the First Amendment of the Constitution because it harms Dignity workers, puts Dignity competitors at an economic disadvantage, and relieves Dignity of no genuine religious burden.

 This lawsuit is brought as a class action on behalf of all persons who, as of the date of the filing of the Complaint, were participants in, or beneficiaries of, the Dignity Plans.

 Status of the Litigation

 Plaintiffs filed their Complaint on April 1, 2013 in the United States District Court for the Northern District of California.
 On June 17, 2013, Defendants filed a motion to dismiss, which the Court denied on December 12, 2013.
 The Court ruled that the Dignity Plans do not qualify for church plan exemption under ERISA because only a church can sponsor and maintain a church plan.
-On July 22, 2014, the Court granted Plaintiff’s motion for partial summary judgement and denied the Defendants’ same motion, ruling that Plaintiff is entitled to declaratory relief.
+On July 22, 2014, the Court granted Plaintiff’s motion for partial summary judgment and denied the Defendants’ same motion, ruling that Plaintiff is entitled to declaratory relief.
 Defendants appealed the ruling.